jeremynoesen/Pseudo3D/README.md

 Creating a scene is very simple with this game engine.
 See the Testing class in test/test/ to see how simple it is to make a controllable physicsObject that renders with the Pseudo3D renderer, as well as have 3D collisions and motion.

+*(Note: this project's release branch is not complete.
+A release does not exist.)*

 The following are screenshots of a couple rendered frames using this game engine:

 ![Orthograpgic style rendering](https://i.imgur.com/eyxUMyG.png)